Cyclone-hit homes buyout: Mayors expect 'some concerns' from community

 “If it’s going to be really good for Wairoa, I don’t want anything holding us up, stopping people getting back into their homes and getting their lives back on track.”

-Central Hawke’s Bay also had no homes under the highest-risk category, but mayor Alex Walker said the region was in desperate need of roading fixes and improved flood protection.
-There was no real alternative to the government’s offer, she said, because the councils could not afford the repairs by themselves.
+Central Hawke’s Bay also had no homes under the highest-risk category, but CHB Mayor Alex Walker said the region was in desperate need of roading fixes and improved flood protection.
+There was no real alternative to the Government’s offer, she said, because the councils could not afford the repairs by themselves.

 Hastings had the highest number of Category 3 houses, with 246 homes deemed high-risk.
 A further 20 were in Napier.